sbates130272/batesste-advent/README.md

 ```
 $ ./advent.py --names Alice,Bob,Charlie,Debora
 ```
-This will generate a fair allocation of the default 24 advent calandar doors for a single advent calandar.
+This will generate a fair allocation of the default 24 advent calendar doors for a single advent calendar.
 So an example output would be
 ```
 $ ./advent.py --names Alice,Bob,Charlie,Debora
 Door 1: Alice